squareboat/micro-test-cases/edit_profile.md

+#Edit Profile

+#### While adding the "Edit Profile" feature in your app or website, please check the following cases:

 1. None of the fields which were not a part of the signup form should be mandatory
 1. Profile pic field:
 1. Once picture uploaded should instantly reflect all across the website